The Overlapping Epidemics

 - Thiazide diuretics commonly used for hypertension significantly raise uric acid

-- Losartan is the preferred antihypertensive for gout patients (lowers uric acid)
+- Losartan is the preferred antihypertensive for people with gout (lowers uric acid)

 - Calcium channel blockers are also gout-friendly options